siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-milestone-risk-estimator/usage.md

 The following tables describe the properties used to configure the integration.
 Each table contains the field name when using the user interface and the property name.

-* The General Configuration Properties table describes configuration properties used by all plugin integrations.
+* The General Configuration Properties table describes configuration properties used by all plug-in integrations.
 * The Milestone Risk Estimator Configuration Properties table describes the configuration properties that define the connection and communications with the Milestone Risk Estimator.

 Some properties might not be displayed in the user interface, to see all properties enable the **Show Hidden Properties** field.